How to get Italian Citizenship by Descent & Your Italian Heritage

 • Your ancestor naturalized in another country after giving birth to the next connector in the family tree.
 So, suppose your grandfather migrated and naturalized after your father’s birth.
 In that case, you qualify for Italian citizenship by descent, provided the naturalization also occurred after June 14, 1912.

-• Relevant records like census reports indicating non-US status or alien files to prove that the ancestor never naturalized.
+• Relevant records like census reports indicating non-US status or alien files prove that the ancestor never naturalized.

 • Your ancestor lived in Trentino Alto-Adige, Friuli-Venezia-Giulia, and Veneto and left Italy after July 16, 1920.